Scotland's NC500 is a spectacular 500 km touring route around northern coast, starting in Inverness.

 Nr Wick, KW1 4RG

 We love road trips!
-Enjoy reading this list of the best road trips we've ever taken.
+Enjoy we included the NC500 in our best road trips we've ever taken.

 Tongue Hotel: Sutherland